Act for the Government and Protection of Indians: California gold rush

-Prior to 1846, the non-native population of California was limited to less than 15,000 people, however, during the California gold rush, this population grew to 100,000 people.
+Prior to 1846, the non-native population of California was limited to less than 15,000 people.
+However, as a result of the California gold rush, this population rose to 100,000 people by 1849.
 Tensions built between Anglo-American miners and Native Californians in the area.
 Early on in the gold rush, miners banded together in what were essentially militia groups, contributing to harassment and murder of Indigenous peoples in the area.
 This led to many instances of massacre, with groups of natives becoming smaller in size and weaker in their ability to fight back.
 They were already battling disease and lack of food.

 Some communities during the California gold rush offered bounties for Indian heads or scalps.
 Hence, Indian raiders could bring the evidence of their kill in, and receive direct local compensation, leading to sanctioned genocide in the area and setting a precedent of horrific violence against Native Americans in California.

 Beginning in July 1846, The United States occupied California.
 In an effort to mediate conflict, General Stephen Kearny, governor of California, appointed John Sutter and Mariano Vallejo to offices as subagents for the Indians, near Sacramento and San Francisco, respectively, in April 1847 to secure information pertaining to Native Californians in their respective areas, establish local regulations, and considered themselves protectors of those Indigenous to the area.
 However, the interactions that took place were not protective and not peaceful.
 As a result, Lieutenant William Tecumseh Sherman authorized any person to shoot those Native to the area, if caught stealing a horse.
 Natives that were employed were required to have certification on them beginning November 1, 1847, and those caught without these certificates were to be considered horse-thieves, and arrested and punished as such.
 At the same time, the United States ruled that Native Americans in the area did not have the right to sell or lease the lands on which they resided.

 Thomas Butler King was appointed to analyze conditions in California, particularly pertaining to Indigenous relations, by the President in 1849.
 "Indian agents" and "subagents" were as by the commissioner of Indian affairs in various areas, appointed to study land titles and further understand Indigenous relations.
 Thomas Butler King's report misrepresented the Native Californians in the area, conveying that those Indigenous to the land were of the lowest grade of being, and held little inclination to work or improve their status.
 King made the assumption that they could benefit from teachings of arts of civilization.
 Adam Johnston had a similar report, concluding that Indigenous groups were in a low stage of development, and were being pushed out of their homes by migrants.
 These reports most likely held influence over the policies that came to follow, enforcing the concentration and distribution of resources by the federal government.